The Velvet Underground (album): Recording

 The Velvet Underground was recorded during November and through December 1968 at TTG Studios in Los Angeles.
 The band stayed at the hotel Chateau Marmont and toured frequently while recording.
 They wrote and rehearsed at the hotel in the afternoon, recording songs at night.
 Reed and Morrison played 12-string guitars from Fender.
 Morale in the studio was generally high—Yule said that recording the album "was a lot of fun.
 The sessions were constructive and happy and creative, everybody was working together".
 According to Yule, it took "a couple of weeks for the basic tracks", additionally describing it as a "studio live album".
 Reed intentionally tried to get Yule in the spotlight of it, and the band members suspected that this might have inflated his ego.
 Generally, the sessions had a happy atmosphere; Tucker said that she "was pleased with the direction we were going and with the new calmness in the group, and thinking about a good future, hoping people would smarten up and some record company would take us on and do us justice."

 "The Murder Mystery" includes all four members' voices.
 Yule states that the song was recorded in an MGM studio on Sixth Avenue in New York, though this contradicts the record's liner notes.
-The album's closing song, "After Hours", has a rare solo lead vocal by Tucker, requested by Reed as he felt the sweet, innocent quality of her voice fit the song's mood better than his own.
-Tucker was nervous while recording the track, and after eight takes made everyone leave except herself, Reed, and Valentin.
+The album's closing song, "After Hours", has a rare solo lead vocal by Tucker, requested by Reed as he felt the sweet, innocent quality of her voice fitted the song's mood better than his own.
+Tucker was nervous while recording the track, and after eight takes made everyone leave except herself, Reed, and the engineer.
 After she finished her take, she said that she wouldn't sing it live unless someone requested it.
-Reed recorded multiple guitar solos for "What Goes On"; when Valentin commented on how they were running out of track space, the band ultimately decided to keep all of them, as Reed could not decide which one sounded better.
+Reed recorded multiple guitar solos for "What Goes On"; when the engineer commented on how they were running out of track space, the band ultimately decided to keep all of them, as Reed could not decide which one sounded better.
 When Reed did his own mix for the album—which drowned out other backing parts except his vocals—Morrison and Tucker were annoyed.
 Morrison described the final product as "anti-production".